1991 Yugoslav campaign in Croatia: Reduced objectives

 On 30 September, the general staff of the JNA reduced the objectives of the campaign because it had not followed the initial plan and had become bogged down.
 The reduced objectives called for offensive and defensive actions, the inflicting of decisive defeats on Croatian forces in Dalmatia and eastern Slavonia, and strikes against vital infrastructure in Croatia, to obtain an agreement on the evacuation of besieged JNA facilities.
 While some units on the ground started to implement the new orders the same day, they did not take effect completely before 4 October.
 On 3 October, Serbian and Montenegrin representatives in the Yugoslav Presidency declared that they alone had become the acting federal presidency and assumed control of the JNA.
 Two days later, the JNA requested that the presidency authorize a general mobilization of forces needed for the campaign, but this was refused by Milošević.
 By 9 October, the JNA effort was considered a failure.
 Its commanders formally accepted the role forced on the JNA by Milošević and limited its strategic objectives in Croatia to the protection of Serb-populated areas.

 The JNA effort to relieve its Vukovar barracks turned into a protracted siege, delaying 36,000 troops and a significant proportion of armoured units slated for the thrust towards Zagreb and Varaždin.
 Vukovar was captured in mid-November but the victory proved pyrrhic because it completely disrupted the overall campaign.
 During the Battle of Vukovar, the JNA formally approved the use of paramilitary volunteers to fill its ranks.
-These included the White Eagles and the Serb Volunteer Guard (SVG), which were trained by the Serbian Ministry of Interior.
+These included the White Eagles and the Serb Volunteer Guard (SDG), which were trained by the Serbian Ministry of Interior.
 On 12 October, the federal presidency authorized the JNA to enlist the volunteers as an estimated 150,000 people had emigrated from Yugoslavia, while others had taken refuge with friends or relatives to avoid the JNA draft.
-After capturing Vukovar, the JNA 12th Corps and the SVG advanced south-west across the Bosut on 15–16 November, and west between Vinkovci and Osijek, on 20 November, but the Croatian forces—renamed the Croatian Army (Hrvatska vojska – HV) that month—contained their advances.
+After capturing Vukovar, the JNA 12th Corps and the SDG advanced south-west across the Bosut on 15–16 November, and west between Vinkovci and Osijek, on 20 November.
+However, the Croatian National Guard (ZNG)—officially renamed the Croatian Army (Hrvatska vojska – HV) that month—contained their advances.
 According to General Života Panić, commander of the JNA 1st Military District at the time, the immediate objectives of the advances were Osijek and Županja.